FATCA Filing: How to Make FATCA Reporting Simple

 Did you know you must report your foreign assets and accounts with the Internal Revenue Service (IRS) to avoid offshore tax evasion?
 Suppose you have overseas financial accounts or deal with foreign institutions for business transactions.
 In that case, you must familiarize yourself with the Foreign Bank Account Report (FBAR) and Foreign Account Tax Compliance Act (FATCA) – including the correct forms you must file – to avoid penalties from the IRS.

 This article will help you understand these compliance practices and walk you through the FATCA filing requirements and processes you must follow.

 What is the Foreign Account Tax Compliance Act (FATCA)?

-The Foreign Account Tax Compliance Act (FATCA) was created to try to prevent U.S. persons who maintain accounts and other financial assets abroad from evading taxes.
+The Foreign Account Tax Compliance Act (FATCA) is part of the US government’s effort to prevent U.S. persons who maintain accounts and other financial assets abroad from evading taxes.
 If you belong to this sector, you must disclose FATCA tax reporting if your total assets exceed a specific amount.

 If your foreign financial assets total exceeds the reporting threshold based on your filing status and whether you live in or outside of the U.S., FATCA reporting requirements will apply.
 This means that you will need to report applicable assets on Form 8938 along with your income tax return.